 10. ‘Fuldaglut’ sedum is a small plant that makes a big splash

-The dominant feature of ‘Fuldaglut’ sedum (Sedum spurium ‘Fuldaglut’, Zones 4–9) is the bronze red leaf color that becomes red in winter.
-The delicately scalloped foliage has larger leaves than most of the species, and in late summer, it is topped with cerise blooms that last as long as three weeks.
+The dominant feature of ‘Fuldaglut’ sedum (Sedum spurium ‘Fuldaglut’, Zones 4–9) is the bronze-red leaf color that becomes red in winter.
+The delicately scalloped leaves are larger than those of most of the species, and in late summer it is topped with cerise blooms that last as long as three weeks.
 At only 6 inches tall and 12 inches wide, this sedum dresses up a container’s edge and even makes a good cut flower for small bouquets.
 It likes full sun but will grow in partial shade.

 Tips for overwintering plants in containers